 Egg to Bee LifeCycles by Camilla de la Bedoyere

-Large pages, colorful photographs, oversized print, bolded vocabulary words, and interesting information make this a good addition to any elementary classrooms.
+Large pages, colorful photographs, oversized print, bolded vocabulary words, and interesting information make this a good addition to any elementary classroom.
 You’ll learn about the bees, hive, laying eggs, growing and eating, queen, and more.
 This is just one in the new easy nonfiction picture books in the LifeCycles series.

 Hello Honeybees by Hannah Rogge, illustrated by Emily Dove